arthurgassner/swissenergy-backend/README.md

 ## TODOs

 ### Data
-- [x] Locally all data up to some recent point in time
+- [x] Locally get all data up to some recent point in time

 ### Modelling
 - [x] Measure the performance of their current approach